 |---|---|---|

 Freight forwarders do not own ships or aircraft.
 They are asset light intermediaries that buy transportation capacity wholesale and resell it, bundled with services, to shippers.
-Profit comes from several distinct revenue lines.
+Profit comes from four revenue lines, and healthy forwarders manage each one separately.

 A 3 percent net margin is not a sign of a broken business.
 It is structural to how forwarding works, and four forces hold it down.